 The procedure is currently being used by many university athletic and professional sports teams in the treatment and prevention of athletic injuries and is also used in the management of work-related injuries.

-How does Graston Technique work?
+How does Graston Technique and IASTM work?

 The Technique enables the doctor (clinician) to effectively break down adhesions and scar tissue that forms between muscle fibers.
 The technique makes use of scientifically designed stainless steel instruments that detect and treat tissue restrictions that result in pain and dysfunction.